Spotlighting: North America

-Spotlighting is illegal in many U.S. states and Canadian provinces.
+Spotlighting is illegal in many locations throughout the United States and Canada.

-In Manitoba, spotlighting is illegal except for status Indians.
+In Colorado, hunting any wildlife on public land with artificial light is unlawful.

-In British Columbia, spotlighting is illegal except for status Indians.
+In Manitoba and British Columbia, spotlighting is illegal except for status Indians.
 In Saskatchewan, spotlighting is illegal without exception.

 Great Britain and Ireland: lamping

 Lamping is a similar practice in the United Kingdom and Republic of Ireland of hunting at night using powerful lamps and either guns, birds of prey or dogs.
 It does not always involve vehicles.
-Animals associated with this form of hunting include fox, rabbit, and hare.
+Animals associated with this form of hunting include foxes, rabbits, and hares.

 In England, Scotland, and Wales, most forms of hunting with dogs have been made illegal by the Hunting Act 2004 but rabbits and rats were specifically included on a list of exemptions, therefore lamping these animals with dogs is still legal.
 Hunting fox, rabbit and hare with dogs is legal in Northern Ireland.
 In Britain lamping foxes with dogs has been rendered illegal, however lamping in order to shoot them remains legal.

 In Northern Ireland, lamping is also practiced against foxes and rabbits.

 In the Republic of Ireland, it is legal to hunt foxes and rabbits with lamps, with a license and landowner's permission, but it is illegal to use a "mechanically propelled vehicle" or to hunt hares or deer with lights.

-illegal to lamp from a vehicle on or near a public road.
+It is illegal to lamp from a vehicle on or near a public road.
 An attempt to forbid hunting with guns between midnight and 6 a.m. failed in 2017.

 Once an animal has been located in the beam of light, it is either shot or the dog(s) released.
-The dogs used are typically lurchers (cross between a sighthound and any other breed of dog), or longdogs (cross between two sight hounds, typically a greyhound and a whippet), but may be a cross of many breeds.
+The dogs used are typically lurchers (cross between a sighthound and any other breed of dog), or longdogs (cross between two sighthounds, typically a greyhound and a whippet), but may be a cross of many breeds.

-Although white light is often used for lamping, red or orange filters are preferred, as this has a lesser effect on the night vision of the hunter (human or dog), and is less likely to frighten any potential prey.
+Although white light is often used for lamping, using a red or orange filter is preferred, as this has a lesser effect on the night vision of the hunter (human or dog), and is less likely to frighten any potential prey.